-She released her debut feature film SUNDAY in 2014/15, across NZ and Australia, which played 50+ Cinemas, Television (Rialto Channel, GEM, Maori TV), VOD (iTunes, STAN, Google Play, Bigpond Movies, Xbox, Sony), DVD and Airlines (Jetstar + Air NZ).
-It has received multiple festival nominations, along with winning “Best Foreign Feature” at the Female Eye Film Festival and “Best Female Actor” at NYC Independent Film Festival.
+Her debut feature film, SUNDAY (2014/15), was released across New Zealand and Australia, screening in over 50 cinemas and reaching audiences via television (Rialto Channel, GEM, Māori TV), VOD platforms (iTunes, STAN, Google Play, Bigpond Movies, Xbox, Sony), DVD, and airlines (Jetstar and Air NZ).
+The film garnered multiple festival nominations and won awards including “Best Foreign Feature” at the Female Eye Film Festival and “Best Female Actor” at the NYC Independent Film Festival.

 ----------------------------------